akumina/AkuminaDev/docs/Measuring-Performance-With-Mark-and-Measure.md

 ---
-id: ak-performance-measuring
+id: Measuring-Performance-With-Mark-and-Measure
-title: Measuring performance with mark and measure
+title: Measuring Performance With Mark and Measure
 ---

 ## Applies to